GE GTE18GMHES: A Reliable Budget Top-Freezer with Classic Design

 The manual defrost freezer is the main trade-off for this price point.
 It adds a maintenance task every few months, but it also eliminates the energy consumption and mechanical complexity of automatic defrost systems.
 For many users, spending 30 minutes defrosting quarterly is an acceptable exchange for hundreds of dollars in upfront savings.

 Long-term reliability is another consideration.
 Top-freezer refrigerators historically last 15-20 years with basic maintenance, partly because they have fewer complex systems to fail.
-GE's reputation for serviceable appliances adds confidence, though the one-year warranty is shorter than some competitors offer.
+GE's reputation for serviceable appliances adds confidence (we've seen similar reliability in our GE GDP670SYVFS dishwasher review), though the one-year warranty is shorter than some competitors offer.
 Extended warranties are available and worth considering if you plan to keep the unit long-term.

 LG LRFLC2706S 26.5 cu. ft.
 French Door Refrigerator with InstaView Door-in-Door